 We have access to a free chiropody service.

 Our hairdresser can visit the ward weekly on request.
 There is a charge for this and the nurse can arrange it for you.

 A laundry service is provided, or you can choose for friends or family to take clothing home to wash.
-Please make your choice known to the nurse responsible for your care.
-Clothing can have your name discreetly applied, on admission by one of our team.
-Any other clothing bought needs to be given to the staff for labelling.
+Make your choice known to the nurse responsible for your care.
+We ask your name is applied to your clothing to ensure it is identifiable during the laundry process.

 Occupational therapists are specialists in helping people function to the best of their ability on a day to day basis.
 We are able to access this service for you where it would be useful.
 You can discuss this with the nurse responsible for your care if you would like to know more.

 We recommend that you only keep a small amount of money on you.
 If you want us to hold it for safe keeping, we can keep a maximum of £25 locked in the ward office.